wangzheng422/simple-site/README.md

 `docker build -t simplesite -f Containerfile .`

-Follow up with the command to run the container against that image.
+Follow up with the command to run the container in the background against that image.

-`docker container run simplesite`
+`docker container run -d -p 8080:8080 simplesite`

+Test that the container is operating properly

+`curl localhost:8080`

+You will get a response similar to the following: